Talent, Innovation, and Equity (“TIE”) Partnership

-The grant is also helping to foster promising practices among Oregon’s postsecondary institutions and partners.
-The HECC is working to identify and support higher education institutions and/or institutional leaders that are willing to undertake promising practices in support of students of color, including through the engagement of culturally-specific community organizations, and elevating these institutions as exemplars within the state.
+The grant also helped to foster promising practices among Oregon’s postsecondary institutions and partners.
+The HECC supported higher education institutions and/or institutional leaders that were willing to undertake promising practices in support of students of color, including through the engagement of culturally-specific community organizations.

 Communicating Equity Needs:

-In addition, the HECC is working to develop educational communications that clearly articulate Oregon’s history, rationale, and objectives for equity in postsecondary education, and publicly recognize promising work statewide to close equity gaps.
+In addition, the HECC continues to work on educational communications to clearly articulate Oregon’s history, rationale, and objectives for equity in postsecondary education, and recognize promising work statewide to close equity gaps.